Ap0k4L1p5/Ap0k4L1p5.github.io/content/pages/folder/walkthrough/USBRipper/usbripper.md

 After several Google-fu on understanding the output above, it appeared to be the Serial Number is a MD5 encoded string.
 ![md5.png](https://github.com/Ap0k4L1p5/private-repo/blob/master/folder/_protected/usbripper/md5.png)

-Once reversed, it turned out to be a text formed “mychemicalromance”.
+Once reversed, it turned out to be a text formed "`mychemicalromance`".
 Since its something that came out from a violated USB events, I tried to put in a flag then submit.
 Well, that’s a flag for this challenge when append with the HTB{}.

 <br>